-A third disc offers a DVD copy of Shadows.
+A second disc offers a DVD copy of Shadows.
 It lacks any of the Blu-ray’s extras.

 Will fans of the 2014 film like Teenage Mutant Ninja Turtles: Out of the Shadows?
 Probably.
 Will it win over new fans?
 Probably not.
 Both offer occasional action fun but they lack consistency.
 The Blu-ray delivers excellent picture and audio as well as a passable set of supplements.
 Shadows offers some entertainment but it never catches fire.